frankdekker/symfony-log-viewer-bundle/CONTRIBUTING.md

 - [docker compose plugin](https://docs.docker.com/compose/install/linux/)

 ### Getting started
 A minimal Symfony project has been setup under `/dev/`.
-To start development, in the root of the project:
+To start development, in the root of the project run:

 ```bash
 ./start.sh [--port <nr>]